Thomasjkeel/FDRI-comparing-rainfall-data-in-upper-severn/README.md

 ### 2.1.1 A reduction in daily rain gauges in Upper Severn

-In the 1980s there used to be more rain gauges in the Upper Severn (see figure below):
+On 1 January 1980 there were more rain gauges in the Upper Severn around Abermule than on 1 January 2022 (see **Figure 2**).
+Additionally, the proportion of rain gauges used in both the daily and monthly CEH-GEAR product becomes 100% in 2022.

 <img src="figures/num_gauges_around_abermule_1980vs2022.png" width="700">

 _<strong>Figure 2.</strong> Number of daily rain gauges around Abermule.
-Red circles represent daily-only rain gauges, yellow circles represent gauges used in daily and monthly CEH-GEAR product.._
+Red circles represent daily-only rain gauges, yellow circles represent gauges used in daily and monthly CEH-GEAR product._

-The relationship between density of rain gauges to differences between datasets is briefly explored here.

 ### 2.1.2 Difference of methods used to grid the rain gauge data